Brian Cina

 Brian Cina is an American politician who serves in the Vermont House of Representatives from the Chittenden-6-4 district as a member of the Vermont Progressive Party.
 Prior to his tenure in the state house he was active in local politics in Burlington, Vermont.

 Early life and education

-Brian Cina was born in New Jersey.
-He was valedictorian of his graduating class at Lodi High School in 1994 He graduated from Dartmouth College, which he had moved to attend in New Hampshire in 1994, with a Bachelor of Arts in music.
-He moved to Burlington, Vermont, in 1998, and worked for the AmeriCorps.
-He attended the University of Vermont from 2003 to 2005, and graduated from the university with a master of social work degree.
+Cina was born in Hackensack, New Jersey, and raised in nearby Lodi.
+He was valedictorian of his graduating class at Lodi High School in 1994.
+He graduated from Dartmouth College with a Bachelor of Arts in music in 1998.
+He moved to Burlington, Vermont afterwards and worked for AmeriCorps.
+He attended the University of Vermont from 2003 to 2005, earning a master of social work degree.

 Career

 Local politics

 Cina was elected to the school board from the 2nd district in Burlington in the 2014 election.
 He won reelection to the school board from the Central district in the 2015 election.
 He did not seek reelection in 2017.
 During his tenure on the school board he led a committee to find an interim superintendent.

 Cina supported Max Tracy during the 2021 Burlington mayoral election.